Exceptionally preserved fossils

 Figure 1.
 The arthropod Furca from the Ordovician Fezouata shales, Morocco.

 Fortunately rocks of Cambrian age yield an unusually high number of soft-bodied fossils compared to younger sequences.
 This may reflect the rarity of deep burrowers at this time – animals overcome by current-transported sediment ended up out of reach of scavengers – but rapid sealing of the sediment by mineral cements played an important role.
-The early evolution of the major animal groups is recorded in deposits like the Maotianshan Shale in Chengjiang, China and the Burgess Shale of British Columbia.
+The early evolution of the major animal groups is recorded in deposits such as the Maotianshan Shale in Chengjiang, China and the Burgess Shale of British Columbia.
 Many of these remarkable animals, including the giant predator Anomalocaris, lacked hard skeletons and are only preserved in these exceptional deposits.
 Until recently these Burgess Shale-type creatures were unknown in younger rocks but this has changed with discoveries of remarkable fossils (Fig. 1) near Zagora in Morocco by former postdoc Peter Van Roy.

 Van Roy found a diversity of soft-bodied animals in rocks of early Ordovician age (Fig. 2).
 These Moroccan fossils, from the Fezouata shales, provide a link between the products of the Cambrian Explosion in the Burgess Shale and elsewhere, and the subsequent Great Ordovician Biodiversification Event.
 Finding deposits that provide the right circumstances to preserve soft-bodied animals is essential to understanding the history of life.